KSP-RO/RealHeat/RealHeat/Readme_RH.txt

 * Recalculate background radiation temperature (and the density-based interpolation factor used there and in other things) based on the above.

 Installation:
-Extract RealHeat folder and ModularFlightIntegrator folders to GameData.
+Extract the RealHeat folder to GameData.

 Changelog:

+v4.9
+* Recompile for KSP 1.6.1

 v4.8
 * Recompile for KSP 1.5.1